-The part-time job to include income from the part-time job when you apply for mortgage.
-This guidelines is determined by Fannie Mae, the organization that sets mortgage qualification guidelines followed by almost all lenders.
-I have included the specific lender guideline below that addresses part-time employment for borrowers.
+The part-time job income guideline is determined by Fannie Mae, the organization that sets mortgage qualification policies followed by almost all lenders.
+I have included the specific requirement below that addresses part-time employment for applicants.

 "Verification of a minimum history of two years of uninterrupted secondary employment income is recommended.
 However, income that has been received for a shorter period of time (no less than 12 months) may be considered as acceptable income, as long as there are positive factors to reasonably offset the shorter income history."